IRA Contribution Limits for 2019 and 2020

 Both traditional and Roth IRAs also impose restrictions in certain circumstances:

-Here’s the full breakdown of those income and deduction limits for both traditional IRAs and Roth IRAs, which are based on your modified adjusted gross income.
+Here’s the full breakdown of those income limits in 2020 and 2019 for traditional IRAs and Roth IRAs, which are based on your modified adjusted gross income.
 MAGI is adjusted gross income with some deductions and exclusions added back in.
 (For instructions on figuring your MAGI, see IRS Publication 590-A, Worksheet 1-1 for traditional IRAs and Worksheet 2-1 for Roth IRAs.)

 Exceptions to IRA contribution limits

 This is the IRS, so you’re probably not surprised to hear there are a couple caveats you should know about.

 - You generally can’t contribute more than you earn.
 If your taxable compensation for the year is $4,000, that’s also your IRA contribution limit.

 - If you’re a nonworking spouse, you can have what’s called a spousal IRA as long as your spouse earns enough to cover the contribution.
 That means if you both want to contribute the maximum to an IRA for 2020, and you’re both under 50, your spouse will need to earn at least $12,000 (to cover the $6,000 annual maximum for each of you).